smeggins/CSTP1303-ClientServerComputing/README.md

 Teacher Note:

-I have completed assignment 2 as GenericStack and the test code is in Program.cs
+I decided to add the test code for each module in the class it'self under the method called test() All legacy test code has been added to a new sub folder

 If you have any questions or concerns my email is Phillipchadwick@hotmail.com